inesbelm/Poem-Generator/README.md

-# Générateur de Poèmes
+# Poem Generator

-Ce projet, issu de ma passion personnelle pour la poésie, est un générateur de poèmes automatisé.
-Il utilise des techniques avancées de traitement du langage naturel pour créer des poèmes, en s'inspirant de divers styles et thèmes.
+This project, born from my personal passion for poetry, is an automated poem generator.
+It uses advanced natural language processing techniques to create poems, drawing inspiration from various styles and themes.

 ## Installation

-Assurez-vous d'avoir Python 3 installé sur votre système pour exécuter ce projet.
+Ensure that Python 3 is installed on your system to run this project.

-### Dépendances
+### Dependencies

-Pour installer les bibliothèques nécessaires, exécutez le code suivant : pip install -q kaggle pip install --upgrade --force-reinstall --no-deps kaggle
+To install the necessary libraries, run the following code: pip install -q kaggle pip install --upgrade --force-reinstall --no-deps kaggle

 ### Configuration

-1. **Clé API Kaggle** : Avant de télécharger les données nécessaires, configurez votre clé API Kaggle.
-Téléchargez votre `kaggle.json` depuis votre compte Kaggle et chargez-le dans l'environnement d'exécution avec ce code :
+1. **Kaggle API Key**: Before downloading the necessary data, configure your Kaggle API key.
+Download your `kaggle.json` from your Kaggle account and load it into the execution environment with this code:

 from google.colab import files files.upload()

-2. **Téléchargement des données** : Utilisez les commandes intégrées au notebook pour télécharger le dataset des poèmes depuis Kaggle.
+2. **Data Download**: Use the built-in notebook commands to download the poem dataset from Kaggle.

-## Utilisation
+## Usage

-Lancez le notebook pour générer un poème.
-Le système vous proposera de choisir un style ou un thème pour personnaliser le poème généré.
+Launch the notebook to generate a poem.
+The system will offer you to choose a style or theme to customize the generated poem.

 ## Technologies

 - Python 3
-- API Kaggle
+- Kaggle API
-- Traitement du langage naturel
+- Natural Language Processing

 ## Contribution

-Les suggestions et contributions pour améliorer ce projet sont toujours bienvenues.
-N'hésitez pas à soumettre vos idées ou modifications via une pull request.
+Suggestions and contributions to improve this project are always welcome.
+Feel free to submit your ideas or modifications via a pull request.

-## Licence
+## License

-Distribué sous la licence MIT, ce projet est libre d'utilisation pour tous.
-Consultez le fichier `LICENSE` pour plus de détails.
+Distributed under the MIT License, this project is free for everyone to use.
+See the `LICENSE` file for more details.